What to do after leaving school?

 The legal side of podiatry has grown with expert witness work helping injured parties follow claims by supporting lawyers and barristers.
 Maturity and experience are essential for this work.
-Podiatrists specialising in forensic science do not just support the police but the courts using their knowledge of the different patterns associated with walking.
-The study of walking or gait is taught to all students at University using sophisticated electronic equipment today that many will introduce into their own practices.
+Podiatrists specialising in forensic science support not just the police but the courts using their knowledge of the different patterns associated with walking.
+The study of walking or gait is taught to all students at University using sophisticated electronic equipment today that many will introduce into their practices.

 Post-graduate training in surgery

-The podiatric surgeon heads a team at consultant level and works under a different part of the HCPC register because of the higher level of risk and standards required to practise.
-Working with anaesthetists and nurses form a well-designed team with most centres offering a trainee programme for podiatry graduates.
+The podiatric surgeon heads a team at the consultant level and works under a different part of the HCPC register because of the higher level of risk and standards required to practice.
+Working with anaesthetists and nurses, form a well-designed team with most centres offering a trainee programme for podiatry graduates.
 The podiatric surgeon embraces all the knowledge of an undergraduate but assumes the responsibilities of a medical surgeon adopting the role of post-graduate mentor and dealing with foot deformities and minor trauma leading.
 Sub-specialities have arisen in diabetic foot preservation where patients are at high risk.

 Thanks for reading ”Podiatry as a Career Choice’ by David R Tollafield